jenterkin/vim-autosource/readme.md

 ### `g:autosource_disable_autocmd`
 **Default:** `0`

 If set to `1`, the autocmd that triggers AutoSource will not be enabled.
 This can be useful if you would like more fine-grained control over when and how it is run.
-For example, if you only want to run it when you start VIM you can set the following `autocmd`:
+For example, if you only want to run it when you start Vim you can set the following `autocmd`:

 ```vim
 augroup sourceparents